borenstein-lab/MetaLAFFA/README.md

 1. Obtain metagenomic shotgun sequencing data in FASTQ format to annotate.
 This can either be your own data, or you can download publicly available data to try annotating (e.g. from [the Human Microbiome Project](https://portal.hmpdacc.org/)).

-2. Format the names of your intial FASTQs to follow the default naming convention recognized by metaLAFFA:
+2. Format the names of your initial FASTQs to follow the default naming convention recognized by metaLAFFA:

     Forward-read FASTQs should be named `<sample>.R1.fastq.gz`